jbossdemocentral/cartridge-bpmPaaS-coolstore-demo/README.md

 Released versions
 -----------------

-- v1.0 - moved to JBoss Demo Central.
+- v1.1 - moved to JBoss Demo Central, added one click install button.

 - v1.0 - based on bpmPaaS from JBoss BRMS 6.0.2 with Cool Store installed.